zenml-io/zenml/docs/book/advanced-guide/pipelines/containerization.md

 ```

 {% hint style="warning" %}
-This is an advanced feature and will most likely break your pipelines.
-If you use this,
+This is an advanced feature and will most likely cause unintended and unanticipated behavior
-you're on your own and need to copy all the necessary files to the correct paths yourself.
+when running your pipelines.
+If you use this, make sure to copy all the necessary files
+to the correct paths yourself.
 {% endhint %}

 #### Don't include the global configuration